Pacific research guide | National Library of Australia (NLA)

 It works better to start with a broader term then use the options at the right of the page under 'Narrow search' to sort search results.
 The options to help refine search results list include format, such as book, map, microform, manuscript, journal, picture, and date, subject and language.
 You can also limit the results to include online or digital materials only.

 With a Library login, you can request items to use in the reading rooms.
-If you are unable to visit the Library, you can use our Copies Direct service to order a copy of an item, subject copyright provisions, and have it sent to you via email or post.
+If you are unable to visit the Library, you can use our Copies Direct service to order a copy of an item, subject to copyright provisions, and have it sent to you via email.

 For more information on catalogue search and our collection delivery service, see: Start researching.